You should smile more because it can affect your life in surprising ways.

 A boost in serotonin is a great mood booster and a natural anti-depressant.
 The best part?
 There are no nasty side effects!

 8. It Makes You Look More Successful

-When you think of someone successful, you probably picture someone confidently smiling.
+When you think of someone successful, you probably picture someone confidently beaming.
 That’s because, according to Lily T. Garcia, DDS, smiling can actually make you look more successful.

 Think about it: Many people in the business world will flash a smile at a potential or existing client.
 Why?
 Because of the happiness and success that smiling hints at.
-So if you want a smile that screams Hollywood success, avoid anything that could cause it to look less attractive — and make sure you make that smile a big one!
+So if you want people to think you are successful, avoid frowning at all costs!

 9. It Makes You Look Younger

 Researchers have found that smiling can make people look younger.
 When participants in the study were shown photographs of people who were smiling versus not, they underestimated the ages of those who appeared happier.

 Also, 63 percent of people believe that those who smile in photographs appear more attractive.